Bunds rise as Iran deal fuels speculation ECB may ease further

 * Iran deal sends oil prices lower, fuels disinflation talk

-LONDON, Nov 25 German Bunds rose on Monday after ECB policymakers said there was room for more rate cuts as the prospect of lower oil prices following a deal to curb Iran's nuclear activity reinforced a low inflation outlook.
+LONDON, Nov 25 German Bunds rose on Monday after ECB policymakers said there was room for more rate cuts as the prospect of lower oil prices after a deal to curb Iran's nuclear activity added to worries about low inflation.

 European Central Bank Governing Council member Ardo Hansson was quoted as saying the options on rate cuts were "still not fully exhausted" and the bank could move by less than the usual 25 basis points.